hughesadam87/pyparty/README.rst

 and former Enthought intern.
 I work in biomolecule sensing and nanophotonics.
 Like any PhD student, my time is stretched across many projects.
 As such, the ``pyparty`` source code may is messy in places, and a proper nosetests platform is still under development.
-Batch running the iPython notebook tutorials serves as a basic regression test platform.
+Batch running the IPython notebook tutorials serves as a basic regression test platform.

    .. _researchgate : https://www.researchgate.net/profile/Adam_Hughes2/?ev=hdr_xprf